jshzkr/Daily-Upload/README.md

 Steps to containerize a flask app

 app.py
-add requirements.txt file which contains all the libraries add Dockerfile without any extension and add instructions in it create an image using the command docker build -t app-name to check it use the command docker images
+Add requirements.txt file which contains all the libraries .
+Add dockerfile without any extension and add instructions in it .
+Create an image using the command docker build -t app-name  .
+To check it use the command docker images .

 Steps to push to Azure Container Registry

-Install Azure CLI using command  curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash Login in Azure using the command az login -u userName -p password Create a Resource Group in Azure using the command az group create --name RG_Shell_IDA --location eastus Create an Azure Container Registry using the command az acr create --name cridashell --resource-group RG_Shell_IDA --sku Standard --admin-enabled true
+Install Azure CLI using command  curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash .
+Login in Azure using the command az login -u userName -p password .
+Create a Resource Group in Azure using the command az group create --name RG_Shell_IDA --location eastus .
+Create an Azure Container Registry using the command az acr create --name cridashell --resource-group RG_Shell_IDA --sku Standard --admin-enabled true .
-Login in the Azure Container Registry using the command az acr login --name acrName Then enter the username and password (from Azure Container Registry) name the container using the command docker tag cridashell/flask-app:latest cridashell.azurecr.io/flask-app:latest push the image into ACR using the command docker push cridashell.azurecr.io/flask-app:latest
+Login in the Azure Container Registry using the command az acr login --name acrName .
+Then enter the username and password (from Azure Container Registry) . name the container using the command docker tag cridashell/flask-app:latest cridashell.azurecr.io/flask-app:latest . push the image into ACR using the command docker push cridashell.azurecr.io/flask-app:latest .

 Kubernetes

 Steps to deploy image using Kubernetes

-Create a folder name kubernetes and add two files service.yaml and deployment.yaml add necessary code in both the file now run the command kubectl apply -f deployment.yaml and kubectl apply -f service.yaml now run the command az aks get-credentials --resource-group RG_Shell_IDA --name K8S_Cluster now run the command az aks update -n K8S_Cluster -g RG_Shell_IDA --attach-acr cridashell now attach the container port to localhost port using command kubectl port-forward flask-app-deployment-658d6f6d66-djvm5 8000:8000
+Create a folder name kubernetes and add two files service.yaml and deployment.yaml .
+Add necessary code in both the file .
+Run the command kubectl apply -f deployment.yaml and kubectl apply -f service.yaml .
+Run the command az aks get-credentials --resource-group RG_Shell_IDA --name K8S_Cluster .
+Run the command az aks update -n K8S_Cluster -g RG_Shell_IDA --attach-acr cridashell .
+Attach the container port to localhost port using command kubectl port-forward flask-app-deployment-658d6f6d66-djvm5 8000:8000 .

 Day 22 (29/09/23)